Master of Arts in Art Education

 - Study Abroad: As an alternative to the Summer Studio program, Boston University Master of Arts in Art Education students have the opportunity to participate in an exciting study abroad program.
 The Venice Studio Arts Program now offers students an unparalleled opportunity to refine their skills and find inspiration during the summer term at Boston University’s new center near Campo Santa Margherita.

 $60 per Semester

 Boston University’s online Master of Arts in Art Education (MAAE) consists of 32 credits, which can be completed in under two years of study.
-The curriculum includes a master’s thesis focusing on the personal artistic process and teaching that process to K–12 students.
+The curriculum includes a master’s research project related to topics of interest in art education research and practice.
 Optional on-campus or study abroad experiences are available; however, the program may be completed 100% online.

 Courses run in seven-week intensives where students take one course at a time.
 Students typically complete two courses per semester.
 An art elective may be substituted for the optional, on-campus Summer Studio.
 Learn more about the full breakdown of course requirements for this program from BU’s College of Fine Arts.

 Attention Arkansas Residents, please note: Enrollment in the MA in Arts Education program offered by Boston University does not lead to public school (P–12) teacher licensure or a subject field endorsement (for public P–12 schools) in Arkansas.